realworldocaml/book/en/error-handling.md

 parentheses, by using the infix operator form of bind, which we get access to by locally opening `Option.Monad_infix`.
-The module is called `Monad_infix` because the bind operator is part of a sub-interface called `Monad`, which we'll talk about more in [xref](#concurrent-programming-with-async).
+The module is called `Monad_infix` because the bind operator is part of a sub-interface called `Monad`, which we'll see again in [xref](#concurrent-programming-with-async).

 ```frag